 He served as Minister of Music for 37 years at the Calvin Presbyterian Church in Minnesota.
-Additionally he directed the Minneapolis Metropolitan Choir, a large group composed primarily of Adventist musicians, for many years.
-His wife, Evelyn, was organ accompanist for the group.
+Additionally, he directed the Minneapolis Metropolitan Choir, a large group composed primarily of Adventist musicians, for many years.
+Evelyn was organ accompanist for the group.

 An avid reader, Lauritzen also enjoyed research and writing.
 While serving as a music administrator at UM, he began to do research on the history of the music program at the university.
-The extent of his research and the time consumed in writing the book were eased by a reduced work load as the project neared completion.
+The extent of his research and the time consumed in writing the book were eased by a reduced workload as the project neared completion.
 The result was a large, thorough and well-documented volume, one regarded as a model for future books about other programs at the school.
-When the 90th anniversary of the founding of MCM was observed in 1997, an event that coincided with Lauritzen's 90th birthday, he presented a history of that institution also, one that had taken two years to complete.
+When the 90th anniversary of the founding of MCM was observed in 1997, an event that coincided with Lauritzen's 90th birthday, he presented a history of that institution which had taken two years to complete.

 Sources: Interviews with Adrian, and his wife and son, Evelyn, and Jeffrey Lauritzen in 2004.